Disney Infinity 2.0: Gameplay

 Disney Infinity 2.0 is split up into two game modes: Playset and Toybox (referred in Disney Infinity 2.0 as Toybox 2.0.)
 In Playset mode, players can play open world multiple story modes based specifically on a certain franchise.
 Each Playset spans from 6–10 hours in length.
 These Playsets can be accessed by placing the Playset piece (also known as a crystal shard piece) on the Disney Infinity Base, a near field communication-enabled hexagonal platform that has two round spots to place figures (and use them in the game) and one hexagonal spot to place the Playset piece or Power Discs.
 Only figures, usable in the game through near-field communication technology, that are from a Playset's corresponding franchise can be used in that Playset.
 Certain characters, including Nova, Iron Man, Rocket Raccoon and Hulk are playable in more than one Playset, by collecting tokens (called "Cross Over Tokens") scattered throughout levels.
 Once players have collected ten Cross Over Tokens for one character, that character can be used in another Playset and will unlock exclusive storylines.
 The Avengers Playset and the Spider-Man Playset take place in "Marvel Manhattan", a version of Manhattan that is 4x larger than The Incredibles Playset featured in the first Disney Infinity title.
 The Incredibles Playset was the largest environment in Disney Infinity.
 While in Playset mode, players can uncover secret missions and new goods that can be used in the Toybox.
-Bendi penned the stories and dialogue of all future Marvel Playsets.
+Bendis penned the stories and dialogue of all future Marvel Playsets.
 Local multiplayer can be accessed through split screen.